dburckh/Media3Avi/README.md

 - AC3/DTS are common in Avi files, but many devices (Pixels) don't support these.
 You can build the ffmpeg audio extension for support on these devices.
 See Media3/ExoPlayer docs for more.

 ### Change Log
+2.2.1
+- Add more H264 FOURCCs
+- Work-around race issue with BitmapFactoryVideoRenderer

 2.2
 - Refactor BitmapFactoryVideoRenderer
 - Fix for non-MP3 data in MP3 stream and empty MP3 chunks